David3Emmanuel/commitments/project-requirements.md

 3. _As a user, I want to be notified when it's time to review a commitment so I don't forget to check in._
 4. _As a user, I want to log notes during each review so I have a history of my progress._
 5. _As a user, I want to view analytics to see how consistently I’m reviewing and progressing on my commitments._
+6. _As a user, I want to set up task dependencies so that I can visualize and manage the sequential nature of my work._
+7. _As a user, I want an auto-scheduler to suggest optimal times for my tasks based on dependencies, priorities, and estimated durations._
+8. _As a user, I want to search and filter my commitments so I can quickly find the ones I need to focus on._
+9. _As a user, I want to synchronize my commitments and tasks with my external calendar so I can manage all my time commitments in one place._
+10. _As a user, I want to archive completed commitments so I can keep my active list manageable while preserving my history._
+11. _As a user, I want to create an account and log in securely so my commitments are saved and accessible from any device._

 **4. Data Model**